sir-farfan/thiao/doc/NodeStatus.rst

     [2011-11-07T11:38:47] Node fg1 now responding
     [2011-11-07T11:54:35] error: Nodes fg[2-3,7] not responding

-  There must be some parameter to alter this behavior, if you know which is it send me an email to update this document.
+  There must be some parameter to alter this behaviour, if you know which is it send me an email to update this document.

 idle* fg2